Come Blow Your Horn: Film adaptation

-The play was made into a film in 1963, starring Frank Sinatra as Alan and Tony Bill as Buddy.
+The play was made into a 1963 film, starring Frank Sinatra as Alan and Tony Bill as Buddy.

 Inspiration

-Simon modeled the on-stage parents on his mother and father.
+Simon modeled the onstage parents on his mother and father.

 Reception

 Howard Taubman, in his review for The New York Times, wrote that the play was "smoothly plotted and deftly written...Mr.
 Simon has served up a multitude of sprightly lines.
 Best of all, he has provided some explosively hilarious moments rooted in character."